MichaelCurrin/html-screenshot-py/docs/usage.md

 # Usage

-Generated screenshots will be in the unversioned `htmlscreenshot/var/` directory.
+Generated screenshots will be created in the unversioned `htmlscreenshot/var/` directory.

 ## Help